pashov/audits/solo/RollingDutchAuction-security-review.md

 # [I-03] Missing License identifier

 The `RDA.sol` file is missing License Identifier as the first line of the file, which is a compiler warning.
-Add the `No License` License at least to remove the compiler warning.
+Add the `No License` license at least to remove the compiler warning.

 # [I-04] Function state mutability can be restricted to view